zhibirc/automa-sh-ion/readme.md

 That's it.
 Now modify and use (or use unmodified) these tools as day-by-day helpers.

+There is also one important thing.
+Oftentimes in automation you're dealing with services/APIs which may have access tokens, common configuration data (URLs, ports etc.) or other reusable stuff.
+Entering it each time you run a script is tedious, so you can put them into the set of environment variables or use them inside the particular script.
+Each one that requires user-specific data has a list of suggested variables described in the topmost comment of this script.
+Now you and only you decide where and how do you prefer to initialize them.

 To speed up the search for the right tool, you can press **F3**/**Ctrl+F** in your viewer when you're on this page and type the _most relevant_ keyword.
 I hope that something will be found.